-While many factors explain this incomplete pattern of implementation, our attention was drawn to a group of variables that appeared to be repeatedly implicated in blunting the impact of the professional development initiatives in this review.
-As we looked across evaluations and documentation reports, we noticed how school staff's opportunities to interact around school improvement -- i.e. their opportunity for civic engagement--were constrained by the actions (or inaction) and priorities of principals, transfer policies regarding principals and teachers, and union , work rules affecting time allotted to professional development.
+Although many factors explain the incomplete pattern of implementation of reform, our attention was drawn to a group of variables that appeared to be repeatedly implicated in blunting the impact of the professional development initiatives.
+As we looked across evaluations and documentation reports, we noticed how school staff's opportunities to interact around school improvement (i.e., their opportunity for civic engagement) were constrained by the actions (or inaction) and priorities of principals, transfer policies regarding principals and teachers, and union work rules affecting time allotted to professional development.